Mount Edziza volcanic complex: Landforms

 The MEVC contains three named subplateaus, the largest and northernmost of which is the Big Raven Plateau.
 Its dominant feature is Mount Edziza which rises from within the middle of the plateau.
 Two lava fields are present on the Big Raven Plateau; the Desolation Lava Field at the northern end of the plateau covers more than 150 km2 whereas the Snowshoe Lava Field covers about 40 km2 at the southern end of the plateau.
 At the northwestern end of the Spectrum Range is the Kitsu Plateau; its dominant feature is the even smaller Mess Lake Lava Field which covers 18 km2.
-The Arctic Lake Plateau is the southernmost of the three subplateaus; it consists of a nearly flat upland containing Outcast Hill, Tadekho Hill, Wetalth Ridge, Nahta Cone, Source Hill, Thaw Hill and Exile Hill.
+The Arctic Lake Plateau is the southernmost of the three subplateaus; it consists of a nearly flat upland containing Wetalth Ridge, Nahta Cone and the Outcast, Tadekho, Source, Thaw and Exile hills.

 In the north fork of Tenchen Creek is Cinder Cliff, a 210 m high barrier of volcanic rocks.
-Koosick Bluff and Ornostay Bluff are just southwest of Mount Edziza near the head of Sezill Creek.
-Northwest and east of Coffee Crater are Hoia Bluff and Kaia Bluff, respectively.
+The Koosick and Ornostay bluffs are just southwest of Mount Edziza near the head of Sezill Creek.
+Northwest and east of Coffee Crater are the Hoia and Kaia bluffs, respectively.
 Hoia Bluff is a prominent west-facing cliff whereas Kaia Bluff is a steep-sided hill.
 On the northwestern side of Raspberry Pass is an isolated, flat-topped hill with steep sides called Gnu Butte.
 The Mess Creek Escarpment is a long, often cliff-like feature forming the western edge of the MEVC.
 It runs along the eastern side of Mess Creek and exposes thick, flat-lying lava flows.
 Artifact Ridge is a crescent-shaped mountain ridge east of the Kitsu Plateau and just north of Artifact Creek.
 Just south of Artifact Ridge and Artifact Creek is Obsidian Ridge, a mountain ridge containing high-quality obsidian.

-Destell Pass is a narrow rock cleft northwest of Artifact Ridge that provides access between the broad upland valleys of Artifact Creek and Raspberry Creek.
-It is one of two named mountain passes in the MEVC, the other being Raspberry Pass between the heads of Bourgeaux Creek and Raspberry Creek.
+Destell Pass is a narrow rock cleft northwest of Artifact Ridge that provides access between the broad upland valleys of Artifact and Raspberry creeks.
+It is one of two named mountain passes in the MEVC, the other being Raspberry Pass between the heads of Bourgeaux and Raspberry creeks.
 Raspberry Pass is a broad east–west valley separating the Spectrum Range in the south from the Mount Edziza area in the north.